Hi! I’m Melina, homeschooling mother of 11 and Grandmelina to 2!

 8. Hot Cross Buns

 Good Friday wouldn’t be the same in our house without hot cross buns!
 These buns are cut with a cross to represent the crucifixion of Jesus and are spiced to represent the spices used to embalm Him.
-At the time of Elizabeth I, spiced buns, including hot cross buns, were only allowed to be sold at Christmas, on Good Friday and at funerals.
-We serve our hot cross buns after the Mercy Chaplet which we pray together at 3pm – the hour of Jesus’ death.
-Before that hour, we eat nothing.
+This is the only day of the year that I make hot cross buns, and we eat nothing during the day before they are served.
+We serve our hot cross buns after the Mercy Chaplet which we pray together as a family at 3pm – the hour of Jesus’ death.
+The kids often invite their friends to join us for the buns, and as an added bonus they also join us for the Mercy Chaplet.
 Our church gathers for the Way of the Cross in the evening, and it is led by our youth – including some of our kids.
 Check out my hot cross bun recipe.